 =IF(logical_test, value_if_true, value_if_false)

-- Logical_test (required argument) – It is the condition to be tested and evaluated as either TRUE or FALSE.
+Logical_test (required argument) – This is the condition to be tested and evaluated as either TRUE or FALSE.

-- Value_if_true (optional argument) – It is the value that will be returned if the logical_test evaluates to TRUE.
+Value_if_true (optional argument) – The value that will be returned if the logical_test evaluates to TRUE.

-- Value_if_false (optional argument) – It is the value that will be returned if the logical_test evaluates to FALSE.
+Value_if_false (optional argument) – The value that will be returned if the logical_test evaluates to FALSE.

-When using the IF function to construct a test, we can use following logical operators:
+When using the IF function to construct a test, we can use the following logical operators:

-To understand the uses of the Excel IF statement function, let us consider a few examples:
+To understand the uses of the Excel IF statement function, let’s consider a few examples:

 Example 1 – Simple Excel IF Statement

 Suppose we wish to do a very simple test.
-We want to test if the value in cell C2 of greater than or equal to the value in cell D2.
-If the argument is true, then we want to return some text stating “Yes it is”, and if it’s not true then we want to display “No it isn’t”.
+We want to test if the value in cell C2 is greater than or equal to the value in cell D2.
+If the argument is true, then we want to return some text stating “Yes it is”, and if it’s not true, then we want to display “No it isn’t”.

-You can see exactly how the Excel IF statement works in simple example below.
+You can see exactly how the Excel IF statement works in the simple example below.

 Suppose we wish to test a cell and ensure that an action is taken if the cell is not blank.
 We are given the data below:

 In the worksheet above, we listed AGM-related tasks in Column A. Remarks contain the date of completion.
-In Column B, we will use a formula to check if cells in Column C are empty or not.
-If a cell is blank, the formula will assign a status “open.”
-However, if a cell contains a date then the formula will assign a status as “closed.”
+In Column B, we will use a formula to check if the cells in Column C are empty or not.
+If a cell is blank, the formula will assign the status “open.”
+However, if a cell contains a date, then the formula will assign a status of “closed.”
 The formula used is: